SETFLOAT(atom, f)This macro sets the type of

 void atom_string(t_atom *a, char *buf, unsigned int bufsize);Converts an atom

-into a C-string buf
+a into a C-string buf.

 The memory to this char-Buffer has to be reserved manually and

-its length has to be declared in bufsize
+its length has to be declared in bufsize.

 t_symbol *gensym(char *s);Checks, whether the C-string

-has already been inserted into the symbol-table.
+*s has already been inserted into the symbol-table.

 If no entry exists, it is created.